New Jersey Beaches

 After visiting New York we headed to Long Beach Island located two hours drive south in New Jersey state.
 Long Beach Island is a barrier i...

 After visiting New York we headed to Long Beach Island located two hours drive south in New Jersey state.
 Long Beach Island is a barrier island in the Atlantic Ocean which naturally protects the mainland from storm waves.
-Just like its name suggests, the sandy beach stretches for a dozen of miles, so finding a place to sunbath was not an issue.
+Just like its name suggests, the sandy beach stretches for a dozen miles, so finding a place to sunbathe was not an issue.

-As far as I'm concerned, most houses on the island are in fact cottages that belong to people don't live on the island year around, but come visit it during the high season.
+As far as I'm concerned, most houses on the island are in fact cottages that belong to people who don't live on the island year-round but come visit it during the high season.
 I was surprised that I didn't see any chain restaurant or hotel on the island, even beloved McDonald's and Burger King.
 There is a good selection of food though, mostly Fish and Chips and other small family restaurants that look like fishing shacks.
 Despite their modest appearance, the prices for mains usually start from $20-25 which makes the island a rather expensive place to eat.

 We drove all the way down to the southernmost point of the island where the road ends.
 A free parking lot with clean restrooms and showers was a pleasant surprise for a place like this.
 What do you think is that black box on four legs?
-There were about twenty of those ones on the beach.
+There were about twenty of those on the beach.

 One guy brought a metal detector on the beach.
 While we were swimming and sunbathing, he was desperately trying to find something in the sand for at least two hours.
 Why not?

-The southernmost part is of the island forms Edwin B. Forsythe National Wildlife Refuge.
-It is closed to public from spring to fall because birds called piping plovers nest in the sand dunes.
+The southernmost part of the island forms Edwin B. Forsythe National Wildlife Refuge.
+It is closed to the public from spring to fall because birds called piping plovers nest in the sand dunes.
 These birds are highly endangered, so this refuge is one of their last natural habitats.

 Atlantic City is seen on the horizon.